Bathers (Metzinger)

-Baigneuses, also called Bathers, is a Proto-Cubist painting, now lost or missing, created circa 1908 by the French artist and theorist Jean Metzinger.
+Bathers (French: Baigneuses) is a Proto-Cubist painting, now lost or missing, created circa 1908 by the French artist and theorist Jean Metzinger.
 Possibly exhibited during the spring of 1908 at the Salon des Indépendants (n.
 4243).
 This black-and-white image of Metzinger's painting, the only known photograph of the work, was reproduced in Gelett Burgess, "The Wild Men of Paris", Architectural Record, May 1910.
 The painting was also reproduced in The New York Times, 8 October 1911, in an article titled "The 'Cubists' Dominate Paris' Fall Salon", and subtitled, "Eccentric School of Painting Increases Its Vogue in the Current Art Exhibition - What Its Followers Attempt to Do".

 Description

 Baigneuses, likely an oil painting on canvas (as practically all Metzingers' works of the period), was painted in a vertical format with unknown dimensions.

 The work represents at least four nude women (or bathers) relaxing in a highly abstract landscape with vegetation and a small body of water visible through reflections and from the woman on the left whose legs are submerged from the knees down.
 The central figure holds the trunk of a tree with her left arm and a woman with her right, forming a tight central mass.
 The two nudes at the center, treated in a light color, stand-out against a darker background.
 They are flanked on both sides by a standing and a sitting nude.